beartype/beartype/README.rst

        # from typing_extensions import Annotated   # <-- if Python < 3.9.0

        # Generalize this to other boto3 types by copy-and-pasting this and
-       # replacing "s3.Bucket" with the wonky runtime names of those types.
+       # replacing the base type and "s3.Bucket" with the wonky runtime names
+       # of those types.
+Sadly, there is no one-size-fits all common base class,
+       # but you should find what you need in the following places:
+       # - boto3.resources.base.ServiceResource
+       # - boto3.resources.collection.ResourceCollection
+       # - botocore.client.BaseClient
+       # - botocore.waiter.Waiter
+       # - botocore.paginate.Paginator
-       Bucket = Annotated[object,
+       Bucket = Annotated[ServiceResource,
            IsAttr['__class__', IsAttr['__name__', IsEqual["s3.Bucket"]]]]

    # Do this for the good of the gross domestic product, @beartype.